jeffid/unote/assets/tutorial/notes/08 - Linking Attachments, Notes, Tags and Searches.md

 # 08 - Linking Attachments, Notes, Tags and Searches

-Sometimes, like when writing a tutorial for a note-taking app :wink:, you may need to link to other notes or embed a few attachments.
-Noteless makes this easy for you.
+Sometimes, like when writing a tutorial for a note-taking app :wink:, you may need to link to other notes or embed a few attachments. iNote makes this easy for you.

 ## Attachments